mgt1g13/Statemachine-Java-Generator/README.md

 Statemachine-Java-Generator
 ===========================

-Reimplementation of the QVTo transform of the Statemachines plugin for the Rodin platform in Java
+Reimplementation of the QVTo transform of the Statemachines plugin for the Rodin platform in Java.
-<bold> TEST</bold>